chharvey/counterpoint/docs/reference/types.md

 Type `Object` is the type of all values, that is, every value is assignable to `Object`.
 Expressions of type `void` cannot hold values, so they are not assignable to `Object`.

-### `unknown`
-Type  `unknown` is at the top of the type hierarchy — it contains every value and expression, and is a supertype of every other type.

-Type `unknown` is used to describe a value or expression about which nothing is known.
-Therefore, the compiler will not assume it has any properties or is valid in some operations.

 ### Unit Types